Contested Mindscapes: Exploring Approaches to Dementia in Modern Popular Culture (2018)

 As I make clear in Contested Mindscapes, I am neither a doctor of medicine nor a scientific researcher, and this book is not an examination of the medical realism inherent in portrayals of dementia across nodes of popular culture.
 While clearly not exhaustive by any means, this short book is an attempt to take a closer look at dementia’s depiction within a number of examples of popular culture in the world today, inspired by subject matter which has been drawn - in the main - from across the past twenty years.

-Contested Mindscapes is intended to be a creative tour; an observance of artistic works from across many different media modes which have challenged expectations regarding dementia, encouraging the public to examine their attitudes and responses regarding the condition as well as towards those who are affected by it.
+Contested Mindscapes is intended to be a creative tour; an observance of artistic works from across many different media modes which have challenged expectations regarding dementia, encouraging the public to examine their attitudes and responses surrounding the condition as well as towards those who are affected by it.
 In so doing, such artistic works have emphasised the importance of considering and supporting the needs of the individual, of confronting clichés and misconceptions regarding dementia, and ensuring that the condition is brought to the forefront of discussion.

 Perhaps most importantly of all, the new willingness within popular culture to more fully consider dementia and its many implications will hopefully emphasise to people living with the illness that they are not undergoing a solitary experience; that although no two individuals will ever experience dementia in an exactly identical way, others all over the world are facing the same struggles and complications as an everyday part of their own personal existence.